HeLoo17/SDUL/README.md

-# Security Dshboard for University Laboratory (SDUL)
+# Security Dashboard for University Laboratory (SDUL)
-A real-time monitoring dashboard for Proxmox VE home-lab environments.
+A real-time monitoring dashboard for Proxmox VE university-lab environments.
 A Python/Flask backend polls the Proxmox API on a background thread and exposes a lightweight REST API; a React frontend consumes it and auto-refreshes every 5 seconds.

 ---